irfan-nagoo/kubernetes-docker-config/README.md

 ## Deployment of application on Kubernetes cluster (With Nginx-Ingress):

 1. Take "Dockerfile" file (.dockerignore file optional) from "docker-config" directory of this project and put it in "raptor-service" directory.
+Run this command to generate Maven wrapper:

+			mvn wrapper:wrapper

 2. Open CLI in "raptor-service" directory and run this command to generate docker image of the raptor-service application:

             	docker build --tag raptor-service .